 The five programs of the 18th season of IRIS celebrate the diversity of the American musical experience and bring to the GPAC stage artists who reflect the rich diversity of musical talent across the United States and around the world.
 Guest artists include award-winning newcomers Julia Bullock, Elena Urioste, and Orion Weiss, as well as Branford Marsalis, a leading member of one of America’s pre-eminent musical dynasties.
 Plus, we take particular pride in welcoming Mayu Kishima, the first-prize winner of the Isaac Stern/Shanghai International Violin Competition.

 February 12, 2018

 Joshua Bell is joining IRIS Orchestra once again for a one night only event.
-This Benefit Concert will take place at the Germantown Performing Arts Center on Monday, February 12, 2018.
-Tickets and more information will be announced soon.
+This Benefit Concert will take place at the Germantown Performing Arts Center on Monday, February 12, 2018 at 7:00 P.M.
 Sign up for the IRIS emails to stay up-to-date with the latest information!

 IRIS ARTIST FELLOWS